Red Barn Murder: Execution and dissection

 The following day, the dissection and post-mortem were carried out in front of an audience of students from Cambridge University and physicians.
 Reports circulated around Bury St Edmunds that a "galvanic battery" had been brought from Cambridge, and it is likely that the group experimented with galvanism on the body; a battery was attached to Corder's limbs to demonstrate the contraction of the muscles.
 The sternum was opened and the internal organs examined.
 There was some discussion as to whether the cause of death was suffocation; it was reported that Corder's chest was seen to rise and fall for several minutes after he had dropped, and it was thought probable that pressure on the spinal cord had killed him.
 The skeleton was to be reassembled after the dissection and it was not possible to examine the brain, so the surgeons contented themselves with a phrenological examination of Corder's skull.
 The skull was asserted to be profoundly developed in the areas of "secretiveness, acquisitiveness, destructiveness, philoprogenitiveness, and imitativeness" with little evidence of "benevolence or veneration".
-The bust of Corder held by Moyse's Hall Museum in Bury St Edmunds is an original made by Childs of Bungay as a tool for the study of Corder's phrenology.